alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 ### Could you describe the interview process?

 As mentioned in the job description, all interviews are held remotely.
+We are currently looking into the possibility of holding interviews in person; please feel free to ask about this if this is something you would like.

 We operate a two-stage interview process.
 If you are successful at the screening stage, you will be asked to attend the first interview via video call.
 In this interview, you will be expected to give a ten-minute presentation on code you have written to address a specific research question.
 This code should ideally illustrate your use of good research software engineering practices; however, imperfect code is totally fine as long as you can discuss what you would improve and why.

 More information about this presentation can be found in the next sections.

 The second interview is usually held about one week later for successful candidates.
 This interview focusses on your previous experience and competencies for the role.
 There will also be a problem-solving discussion with the interview panel, where you may want to use paper and pen to arrive at an understanding of a proposed data analysis challenge.

 In both interviews, there will be the opportunity to ask questions about the role and the team.